Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/36-TextualEditor.md

 The input field at the top allows for easy filtering.
 This allows you to rapidly search text in the displayed name or the contained string attributes of your model elements.

 The star, `*`, is a joker character, allowing you to search with more complicated patterns.
 Regarding this, an element is found if there is a word in its name or one of its attributes that match with the text in the filter, so if you want to search within words too, add `*` at the start of your pattern.
 Also, you can navigate along the matching elements with `↑` and `↓`, and go to the selected element in your editor with **Enter** or by double-clicking on it.

-## Relationships between multiple models

-*Expert tip:* the textual editor even allows you to create relationships between entities of different applications which is not possible using the diagram editor yet.
-For this add a `referedApplications` element (see [generator reference](87-GeneratorReference.md#referred-application)) specifying the other model you want to reference.
-Caution: use this only if you definitely know the consequences of creating Doctrine joins across different bundles.
-If you are unsure consider other ways of letting both modules work together instead.